alejandroariaszuluaga/sre-ml-challenge/README.md

 # Authorization Mechanisms
 In order to be able to call this function's endpoint, the use needs to use an authorized IAM user.

+## Performance Implications
+This specific kind of authentication increases the latency of the application at two fronts: first, generating the bearer token depends on the user's connection to the authorizer (in this case, the response time of `gcloud auth`); second, the backend (the Cloud Function) authorization token's processing time, which mostly depends on how Google Cloud Functions handle each request whenever it gets the `Authorization` header.

 ### Bearer Token
 At the moment of writing this, only the main owner of this function would be able to generate the corresponding bearer token that this endpoint requires.
 This can be modified in order to give permissions to a different IAM user, such that other users may have access to the API as well.